sage-code/maj/README.md

 # Maj

-Maj is a constructed language by Sage Code Research Laboratory.
+Maj is a new Romance language.
+It can be spoken and writen.

 **Attributes:**

-Maj is a logic, open source language easy to learn and comprehend.
+Maj is a logic, easy to grock with following attributes.

 1. Accesible - documentation is public;
 2. Efficient - short words and simple alphabet;
-3. Deterministic - with simple phonetic rules;
+3. Pohnetic  - deterministic spelling rules;

 **Goals ...**